CMSC125-ICS-UPLB/c-refresher/README.md

 1234
 ```
 Now to get the rightmost(bottom) 16 bits of `n`, we can use the `&` (bitwise and) operator with the appropriate mask (or filter).
-Recall that any bit anded with 0 is zero and any bit anded with 1 is the bit.
+Recall that any bit anded with 0 is zero and any bit anded with 1 is the bit as is.
 ```C
 //get the lowest 16 bits
 unsigned int bottom16 = n & 0x0000FFFF;